 Lock on the lid and turn the dial to high pressure.
 Place the pot on a burner set on high heat.
 Once the indicator pops up showing that the contents of the pot have reached high pressure, immediately decrease the temperature to the lowest possible setting to maintain high pressure (low is normally adequate).

 Set the timer for 30 minutes (I let it go for 50 minutes if I’m cooking meaty shanks or oxtails).
+If I’m not in a rush, I set my Instant Pot for 2 hours—the broth only gets better with more time.

 When the timer dings, turn off the burner and remove the pot from the heat.
 Let the pressure release naturally (10-15 minutes).